 In the spring of 2021, Brian was appointed as Lead Counsel to the Brook House Inquiry, whose terms of reference are to examine the mistreatment of detained individuals at the Brook House Immigration Removal Centre in Gatwick, then run by G4S, which was exposed in a BBC Panorama programme in September 2017.
 See more information here.

-In May 2021, Brian was commissioned by the Director of the Serious Fraud Office to investigate and report into the collapse of the Serco trial of R v Woods and Marshall in April 2021.
+In May 2021, Brian was commissioned by the Director of the Serious Fraud Office to investigate and report following the collapse of the Serco trial of R v Woods and Marshall in April of that year.
 His report was published by the Serious Fraud Office in July 2022.
 The link to the Director’s statement and the Report and Annexes may be found at: https://www.sfo.gov.uk/2022/07/21/publication-of-brian-altman-qc-and-sir-david-calvert-smith-reviews/.